Things to Do in Old Bridge NJ

 Between May and September, concert-goers can enjoy the sounds of various musicians and bands at the PNC Bank Arts Center in Holmdel.
 Only 10 miles south of Old Bridge Township, the modern outdoor amphitheater consists of 7,000 seats and an encompassing grassy area that accommodates more than 10,000 guests.

-Other major attractions reachable from Old Bridge Township include Six Flags Great Adventure and Wild Safari in Jackson, the largest Six Flags in the country; the Meadowlands Sports Complex in Rutherford, which features the IZOD Center, hosting big-name performers year-round; the Meadowlands Racetrack; MetLife Stadium; Newark’s Prudential Center; and all the draws of downtown New York City, just 36 miles from Old Bridge.
+Other major attractions reachable from Old Bridge Township include Six Flags Great Adventure and Wild Safari in Jackson, the largest Six Flags in the country; the Meadowlands Sports Complex in Rutherford, which features the Meadowlands Sports Complex in Rutherford, which features the brand new American Dream mega retail and entertainment complex; the Meadowlands Racetrack; MetLife Stadium; Newark’s Prudential Center, hosting big name performers year-round; and all the draws of downtown New York City, just 36 miles from Old Bridge.